Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 What Are GMAT Focus Data Sufficiency Questions?

-Data Sufficiency (DS) is a question format unique to the GMAT.
-Each question gives you a problem and two statements.
+Data Sufficiency (DS) gives you a problem and two statements.
 Your job is not to solve the problem.
 It is to decide whether the information in those statements is enough to solve it.

 Every DS question has the same five answer choices.
 These never change, which is an advantage once you internalize them: